Kazakhstan country brief

 Energy and minerals

 In addition to uranium, Kazakhstan possesses vast reserves of natural resources and fossil fuels, many of which are untapped.
 Globally, Kazakhstan has the 12th largest proven oil reserves and 14th largest natural gas reserves, and ranks in the top ten countries for coal, gold, chrome, zinc, lead and bauxite reserves.
-Kazakhstan possesses eight per cent of the world’s zinc, seven per cent of manganese and four per cent of iron ore.
-In production terms, however, the Kazakh mining industry remains far from realising its full potential Kazakhstan’s expected daily oil production in 2015 was 1.6 million barrels. .
-Kazakhstan’s sector of the Caspian Sea is believed to hold several other major oil and gas reserves as yet unexploited.
+Kazakhstan possesses eight per cent of the world's zinc, seven per cent of manganese and four per cent of iron ore.
+In production terms, however, the Kazakh mining industry remains far from realising its full potential.
+Kazakhstan's daily oil production in 2016 was 1.6 million barrels, of which 73 per cent were exported.
+Kazakhstan's sector of the Caspian Sea is believed to hold several other major oil and gas reserves as yet unexploited.